bscout9956/basicsr-dataset-creator/README.md

   - If you are not satisfied with the results of the dataset train/val ratio you can delete the datasets folder and run select_tiles again with different percentages.

 ## Requirements:
-  - An NVIDIA GPU + CUDA 9 or 10 installed: https://developer.nvidia.com/cuda-toolkit
+  - An NVIDIA GPU + CUDA 10 or 11 installed: https://developer.nvidia.com/cuda-toolkit
   - Python 3.7 or newer (64-bits): https://www.python.org/downloads/
     - Make sure you are running python3 by typing `python --version` or `python3 --version`
-  - A clone of the BasicSR or any forks of it
+  - A clone of the BasicSR repo or any forks of it
     - **Observation**: DinJerr's fork of BasicSR is preffered, but this should work with the original repo as well.
       - DinJerr's: https://github.com/DinJerr/BasicSR
       - xinntao: https://github.com/xinntao/BasicSR